kbountro/pSAX/README.md

 # pSAX
-Algorithm and scripts to implement the Kernel-based Probabilistic SAX method
+Algorithm and scripts to implement the pSAX (kernel-based probabilistic SAX) method

 # Table of Contents
 1. [Introduction](#introduction)